 We've partnered with Olive magazine (also published by Immediate Media) to bring you the very best recipes for cyclists.
-All the recipes are easy to follow and take you through step-by-step to create everything from homemade nutritious products to tasty and hearty post-ride meals.
+Olive's recipes are easy to follow and take you through step-by-step to create everything from homemade nutritious treats to tasty and hearty post-ride meals.

 Coconut butter, date and cranberry energy balls

-Creamy and rich in fats, these tasty, energy-packed little balls of goodness are based around coconut butter, made from the coconut flesh.
+Creamy and rich in fats, these tasty, energy-packed little balls of goodness are based around coconut butter that's made from the coconut flesh.

 Oats, dates and cranberries add sugars, and you can experiment with different coatings to provide different flavours and textures.
 Freeze-dried raspberries or crushed pistachios are our favourite!

-Sometimes we crave something savoury to up our energy when riding, and nuts are a great choice, also adding a protein hit.
+Sometimes we crave something savoury to up our energy when riding, and nuts are a great choice that add a protein hit.

-Add a zingy flavour hit with this recipe, with the nuts coated in a home-made spicy coating.
-Pop them in a bag or box, stick them in your jersey pockets or bag, and away you go.
+Plus, there's a zingy flavour hit with this recipe as the nuts are coated in a spicy mix.
+Pop them in a bag or box, or stick them in your jersey pockets, and away you go.